ast-hugger/fabulae/text/pressurised.md

 The knowledge boxes began to clatter, faster than before.
 A high-pitched whine emerged from somewhere in the mechanism's depths—a sound Thripp clearly did not expect, for he took an involuntary step backward.
 Mr. Marsh, who had been standing unobtrusively beside the boiler, looked up with what might have been concern, though on his unremarkable features it was difficult to tell.
 The output arm trembled, descended toward the paper, and began to write.

 The arm moved with mechanical precision, inscribing line after line.
 The paper fed through the mechanism at an alarming rate.
 Thripp's face cycled through expressions of bewilderment, concern, and something approaching fear.
-The assembled members of the Chloratic Society watched in mesmerised silence as the machine produced more text than it had generated in all the previous demonstrations combined.

 At last, with a final hiss of steam and a decisive click, the output arm lifted and fell still.

-Thripp tore off the paper—a strip nearly a feet long—and held it up to the light.
+Thripp tore off the paper and held it up to the light.
 His lips moved as he read, his already pale complexion fading to something approaching the colour of old chalk.

 'What does it say?'
 Holmes demanded.